 Pet owners should take special precautions to safeguard the health of their pets during extreme heat.

 Pet owners should take special precautions to safeguard the health of their pets during extreme heat.
 All animals have different thermoneutral zones (TNZs)—ranges of temperatures within which their bodies needn’t work to stay warm (for example, by shivering) or cool (for example, by sweating or panting).
 In some cases, the TNZs may be somewhat close to humans’ (domestic dogs), while in other cases the TNZs may be skewed higher (domestic cats) or lower.
 Small animals, such as rodents, may be at increased risk for the same reason as children—their metabolic rate is much higher than larger animals due to their small size.
 Additionally, some of the same characteristics that make some humans more vulnerable than others are also in play with other animals, such as older or very young pets and pets with existing health conditions.
 Watch for warning signs, such as heavy panting or glazed eyes, because animals cannot tell you when they are too hot.
 Another risk to pets and service animals is the potential for burns to their paws and pads as paved surfaces may become excessively hot during a heat wave.
-Both the Best Friends Animal Society and the Humane Society provide excellent reference materials for understanding the risk of heat and warning signs for pets, as well as tips for mitigating heat risk, for instance, by making peanut butter popsicles or "keep cool" mats.
+The CDC, Best Friends Animal Society and the Humane Society provide excellent reference materials for understanding the risk of heat and warning signs for pets, as well as tips for mitigating heat risk, for instance, by making peanut butter popsicles or "keep cool" mats.

 An additional factor to consider regarding pet ownership is that having a pet may influence the behavior of people in maladaptive ways during heat waves.
 For example, reluctance to leave a pet behind while seeking medical care for oneself or uncertainty as to whether a pet will be accepted at a cooling center could cause pet owners to remain in a hot building when it is unsafe.
 As a precaution, consider calling cooling centers well in advance of heat waves or heat season to determine if those nearest you will accept pets.